Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 I couldn't let him go, not after seeing how far he'd come.

-The uh push began during the primaries, but expanded this month to a nationwide registration drive led by 3,000 volunteers dispatched around the country.
+The push began during the primaries, but expanded this month to a nationwide registration drive led by 3,000 volunteers dispatched around the country.

-And yet here's a story, hurdles to expanding the black vote.
+And yet here's a story: hurdles to expanding the black vote.

-Now he's the Messiah.
+Now, he's the Messiah.

 Why do they have to go out and register anybody?

-If there is all this excitement, if there's all of this palpable, pulsating desire on the part of all people to have the Messiah sit in the Oval Office, why do they have to go out and find him?
+If there is all this excitement, if there's all of this palpable, pulsating desire on the part of all peoples to have the Messiah sit in the Oval Office, why do they have to go out and find him?

 If we're being told the truth about the magnetism of the Obama campaign, shouldn't these people be flooding voter registration efforts on their own?

-His candidacy is not is not bringing that about.
+His candidacy is not bringing that about.

 I was stunned they ran that story because he is the great unifier.